darx0r/Stingray/README.md

 To find strings in the current function from your your position onwards hit **Shift+s**.

-Stingray also can be found in Edit/Plguins/Stingray menu.
+Stingray can also be found in Edit/Plguins/Stingray menu.

-Stingray finds strings recursively ! you can change the recursion depth in the Stingray Config menu.
+Stingray finds strings recursively ! you can configure the search depth in the Stingray Config menu.

 ### Stingray Config

 You can configure Stingray anytime from Options\Stingray Config menu.

-For now, the recursion depth is configurable.
+You can configure the search depth.
 For non-recursive search mode choose 0 depth.